 In this Vice Chastity review, we’ll put to test if this is really a viable inescapable cock cage in 2023, its pros/cons, and compare it with the best alternatives:

 A good chastity device is worth its weight in gold.
 It seems almost impossible to find.
+Ask anyone experienced in the chastity lifestyle and they’ll tell you just how true that statement is.

 It’s durable, does what it says, and the sandpaper-like anti-pullout design is BRILLIANT.
 It should be in every chastity device, and I wouldn’t be surprised if other manufacturers start copying this design in the future.